neelamrawat9718/neelamrawat9718/README.md

 <img width="1577" height="392" alt="image" src="https://github.com/user-attachments/assets/6829adc9-c609-431b-95d2-830ddf055c16" />

-👋 Hello!
-I’m an Analyst with 5+ years of experience in transforming data into meaningful insights.Proficiency in SQL, Excel, Python, and data visualization tools.
+📊 Result-Driven Data Analyst with over 5 years of experience in leveraging the data analysis and analytics techologies to extract the meaningful insights from the data.

 🔍 Specialized in data extraction, cleansing, visualization, and reporting—I focus on using advanced analytics to drive data-driven decisions, optimize processes, and build effective business solutions.

 🚀 Passionate about data-driven decision-making, I’m dedicated to uncovering actionable insights that empower organizations to succeed.
 I thrive in collaborative environments where data shapes impactful strategies and am excited to contribute to innovative, results-oriented teams.

+📚 C̳o̳n̳t̳i̳n̳u̳o̳u̳s̳ ̳L̳e̳a̳r̳n̳e̳r̳:

+Passionate about the latest technologies and methodologies.
+Eager to embrace new challenges and learn emerging tools to enhance analytical capabilities.

 - **SQL**: Skilled in extracting and managing data using SQL queries.
 - **Python**: Employs Python for data analysis and creating visual representations.